-A note on the Project Management Scheme and the quarterly Graduate Supervision Reporting (GSR) Reports for the 3.5y DPhil in Materials
+A note on the Project Management Scheme and the quarterly Graduate Supervision Reporting (GSR) Reports

 The quarterly GSR Reports by student and supervisor(s) are a mandatory requirement of the University.

 The project management scheme is intended as a tool to enable and encourage the student to take ownership of their project and to maximise their chances of submission within their funded period.
 It also enables the development of a valuable 'career skill'.